wierkstudio/ciphereditor/README.md

 As a monorepo this repository contains multiple packages that share common dependencies or depend on each other.
 All packages listed below share the same version.

-- [`app-web`](packages/app-web/README.md) - Core web app built on React and Redux Toolkit
+- 🚀 [`app-web`](packages/app-web/README.md) - Core web app built on React and Redux Toolkit
-- `app-desktop` - Desktop application source built on the web app and Electron
+- 🚀 [`app-desktop`](packages/app-desktop/README.md) - Desktop application source built on the web app and Electron
-- `types` - TypeScript types shared between packages and third-party extensions
+- 🚀 [`website`](packages/website/README.md) - Website the web app is embedded in providing content pages (closed source)
-- `processor` - JavaScript sandbox for Browser environments where extensions are executed in
+- 📦 [`processor`](packages/processor/README.md) - JavaScript sandbox for Browser environments where extensions are executed in
+- 📦 `types` - TypeScript types shared between packages and third-party extensions
-- `extension-essentials` - Extension providing essential operations
+- 📦 `extension-essentials` - Extension providing essential operations
-- `extension-hash` - Extension providing operations related to cryptographic hash functions
+- 📦 `extension-hash` - Extension providing operations related to cryptographic hash functions

 ## Development setup